UNiXMIT/UNiXextend/docs/Vision-Document-Storage.md

     CLOSE VISIONSTORAGE
 ```

-The issue is not reading and stocking the file, but rewriting it correctly.
+The issue is not reading and storing the file, but rewriting it correctly.
 Every bit is important.
 Any tiny mistake will make the file unusable.
 Sample code:
 ```
     SELECT FILETEMP
         ASSIGN TO FILE-NAME